Case Study DE: Life Skills

 - Changes to the schedule.

 - Use of a visual dressing schedule enabling DE to sequence his dressing routine.
-See Getting Dressed
+See Getting Dressed, Personal care Personal care Podcast

 - Use of task analysis to enable DE to make a ham sandwich.
 He also had a checklist for his lunch box to enable him to pack his own lunch.

-- Meal choice – DE is provided with a menu, which is a written list of options for his lunch/dinner.
-DE ticks off what he would like to eat giving him more choice across the day.
+- Meal choice – DE is provided with a menu, which is a written list of options for his lunch or dinner.
+DE ticks off what he would like to eat, giving him more choice across the day.

 - DE also washes the lower windows using a pictorial and written task analysis.